 The Department looks for “enthusiastic and motivated” grads.
 Ones who are passionate about education and who “want to make a difference to the lives of all Australians”.
 You’ll also need to be prepared to move to Canberra, where the Department is based.

 The recruitment process is standardised and involves the following stages.
 An online application, which will involve uploading a cover letter, CV and academic transcript.
-An abstract reasoning cognitive test.
-If you make the shortlist, you’ll then be invited to do a Skype interview and complete an online written assessment.
-The final hurdle is a Values Inventory Test.
-If that goes well and your references check out you will receive an offer.
-(If you happen to be disabled or Indigenous, you’ll get a leg-up from the Department’s “affirmative measures selection processes”.)
+A pyscometric and cognitive online assessment.
+If you make the shortlist, you’ll then be invited to do a virtual interview.
+The final hurdle is attending the assessment centre.
+If that goes well and your references check out you will receive an offer (if you happen to be disabled or Indigenous, you’ll get a leg-up from the Department’s “affirmative measures selection processes” and Recruitability scheme)

-The grad program revolves around “diverse work placements” that help grads understand the “core business” of the Department.
+The generalist grad program revolves around “diverse work placements” that help grads understand the “core business” of the Department.
 This allows them to “find the type of work that best suits [their] skills and interests”.
-While undertaking the program, you will get lots of on-the-job experience, receive formal training, participate in Department-wide, graduate-specific professional development activities and attend Australian Public Service Commission Events, as well as Senate Estimates and Question Time when the Federal Parliament is sitting.
+While undertaking the program, you will get lots of on-the-job experience, receive formal training, participate in the APS Graduate Development Program plus opportunities to attend department-specific professional development.
 You’ll be allocated a buddy and also receive support from the ‘Entry-Level Programs team’ and your supervisors.

 The vibe of the place

 The Department promises grads “a supporting work environment that recognises and appreciates your lifestyle” as well as “a workplace culture that is supportive, flexible and rewarding”.
-If you're the type that values making a social contribution, job security, work-life balance, understanding managers and friendly co-workers, you should thrive at the Department of Education and Training.
+If you're the type that values making a social contribution, job security, work-life balance, understanding managers and friendly co-workers, you should thrive at the Department of Education.